rfechner/generic-hmm/README.md

 # Pipeline for the generic generation of a HMM-based prediction model for multivariate sequences

-This repository holds the (public) files for my bachelors thesis 'Generic Generation of Hidden Markov Models and an Application to Medical Data'.
+This repository holds files for my bachelors thesis 'Generic Generation of Hidden Markov Models and an Application to Medical Data'.

 ## What is the purpose of this repository?